contextual-contribs/contextual/README.md

 - Strongly-typed.

 [1]: (Using the word "parser" to refer to IDE, linters, parsers, transpilers, and compilers.
 Anything that interprets the code.)

+# design
+- Use symbols in place of verbose coding structures.
+- Use defaults to eliminate typing of the obvious.
+- Imply structure with whitespace and positioning.
+- Imply parameters and variables.
+- Strongly type variables by usage.

 # goals